snotskie/ttrpg/md/index.md

 Some campaigns or sessions may involve a prolonged scene where the player characters explore a mansion for clues, search through the rubble of a crashed spaceship, delve into a dungeon, or so on!

 - **Setup:** You and your allies begin at position $1$.
 At the top of the first round, the GM will provide the lay of the land of the environment you're exploring, such as what rooms are available and how they relate.
-As the Endeavor progresses, additional areas may become available, each with their own number line and lay of the land.
+As the Endeavor progresses, additional areas may become available, each with their own track and lay of the land.
 - **Goal:** Exploration.
 - **Actions:** There are two normal actions and one special action you and your allies may choose from during the Endeavor, described in the Discovery Actions table below.
 - **Buttons:** When the GM gives a lay of the land, a number of glimmer buttons of will be added, described in the Discovery Buttons table below.
-The GM may add multiple types of glimmer buttons to the number line, representing different types of discoveries for the area, such as items, information, social interactions, or further areas to explore.
+The GM may add multiple types of glimmer buttons to the track, representing different types of discoveries for the area, such as items, information, social interactions, or further areas to explore.
 Watch out though, as some may be false glimmer buttons hiding danger.

 ---
 <!-- _class: rules -->